 Kent and Medway Safeguarding Adults Board

-The Kent and Medway Safeguarding Adults Board (KMSAB) is a statutory service which exists to make sure that all member agencies (PDF, 24.9 KB)are working together to help keep Kent and Medway's adults safe from harm and protect their rights.
+The Kent and Medway Safeguarding Adults Board (KMSAB) is a statutory service which exists to make sure that all member agencies are working together to help keep Kent and Medway's adults safe from harm and protect their rights.